-As car enthusiasts, driving on roads that prove to be a challenge are always a task worth attempting.
+As car enthusiasts, driving on roads that prove to be a challenge is always a task worth attempting.
 Imagine driving along a scenic route, enjoying the views, when around the bend the road narrows and the strong winds plummet your car off the edge.
-We have accumulated our own lists of 10 of the world’s most dangerous roads, and they may very well kill you.
-These dangerous roads around the world will get your adrenaline pumping, so fasten your seat belts, you’re in for a ride!
+We have accumulated our own list of 10 of the world’s most dangerous roads to get your adrenaline pumping, so fasten your seat belts, you’re in for a ride!

 10. Stelvio Pass- Italy